 JBAB has a loan locker available for your use where you can obtain items such as dish packs, tables and chairs, futons on a temporary basis for 30 days while you await the delivery of your household goods.

-The Joint Base Anacostia-Bolling Newcomers' Orientation, "Right Start", is conducted every Wednesday.
-Contact the Military Family Support Center to sign-up for Right Start, 202-767-0450 or DSN 312-297-0450.
+The Joint Base Anacostia-Bolling Newcomers' Orientation, "Right Start", is conducted once a month on Tuesdays.
+Contact the Military & Family Readiness Center to sign-up for Right Start, (202) 284-4473.

 Installation Specific Information

-Pre-departure Briefings -- Sometimes called Smooth Move or PCS Briefings, you and your spouse will want to attend for sure.
-These briefings provide essential information that can prevent you from making uninformed and costly decisions before your move.
+Pre-Departure Briefings: Sometimes called, “Smooth Move” or PCS Briefings, you & your spouse will want to attend for sure.
+These briefings provide essential information that can prevent you from making uninformed & costly decisions before your move.

-Deployment Support -- The Military & Family Support Center assists unit family readiness groups, Key Spouse, and Ombudsman programs during the entire deployment cycle.
-Support includes services for special needs, classes on deployment preparation, managing finances, helping children adjust, family separation, return and reunion, and information on resources available locally and on-line.
+Deployment Support: The Military & Family Readiness Center assists unit family readiness groups, Key Spouse, & Ombudsman programs during the entire deployment cycle.
+Support includes services for special needs, classes on deployment preparation, managing finances, helping children adjust, family separation, return & reunion, & information on resources available locally & online.

 Child Care for PCS

-The Air Force Aid Society's Child Care for PCS program can provide Moms and Dads the opportunity to have their children cared for while taking care of the myriad details involved in a PCS move--packing, out-processing, in-processing, attending briefings, local house hunting, etc. Up to 20 hours (per child) of childcare in an on-base, licensed family child care home may be available.
+The Air Force Aid Society's Child Care for PCS program can provide Moms & Dads the opportunity to have their children cared for while taking care of the myriad details involved in a PCS move-packing, out-processing, in-processing, attending briefings, local house hunting, etc. Up to 20 hours (per child) of childcare in an on-base, licensed family child care home may be available.
 Families may use the 20 hours of childcare within 60 days before the family's departure from a base and 60 days after arriving at the new base.
 This service is open to all Air Force ranks on a space available basis.